alextanhongpin/ideas/README.md

 https://github.com/kiali/kiali

 Observations using kiali and opentracing, it doesn't have to be real-time.
 They are basically gathering metrics through different means (e.g., prometheus).
 It is always good to be able to time-travel back at the time some incident happen.
 Also, https://opencensus.io/introduction/

+## How does uber payment works?

+User book a cab, but the payment is done after the user arrive at the destination.
+What happens if the user disconnect (intentionally or not) halfway during the trip?